Kitware/CMake/Help/manual/cmake.1.rst

  List ``CACHE`` variables will run CMake and list all the variables from the CMake ``CACHE`` that are not marked as ``INTERNAL`` or :prop_cache:`ADVANCED`.
- This will effectively display current CMake settings, which can then be changed with ``-D`` option.
+ This will effectively display current CMake settings, which can then be changed with :option:`-D <cmake -D>` option.
 Changing some of the variables may result in more variables being created.
 If ``A`` is specified, then it will display also advanced variables.
 If ``H`` is specified, it will also display help for each variable.

 .. option:: -N